NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### <a name="container_object"/>Object
-The object type in UBJSON is equivalent to the object type from the JSON specification.
+The object type in BJData is equivalent to the object type from the JSON specification.
 Since value names can only be strings, the *S* (string) marker **must not** be included since it is redundant.

 #### Example